How to Clean a Cutting Board

 Wooden cutting boards feature naturally porous surfaces that can sometimes harbor bacteria.
 Tiny cuts or grooves also provide a natural habitat for bacterial to grow, which makes cleaning extremely important to prevent cross-contamination.
 You should begin seasoning your wood cutting board as soon as you purchase it to prevent damage and bacteria growth.

 How to Clean: To clean a wooden cutting board, hand wash immediately after use with hot water and soap.
-Pat dry with paper towels or a clean dishtowel immediately after since water and heat is a wood cutting board’s worst enemy.
+Pat dry with a paper towels or a clean dishtowel immediately after since water and heat are a wood cutting board's worst enemy.
 (Never dry with a used towel hanging in the kitchen since this can spread bacteria easily).
 For an extra deep clean, sanitize wood cutting boards with 1 teaspoon bleach to 1 quart water, pour over top, and then rinse after a few minutes with hot water.

 How to Maintain: Never submerge wood cutting boards under water or clean in a dishwasher since absorption can cause splintering and warping of the boards.
 It is important to routinely season your boards to preserve and extend their lives.
 You can technically season a wooden cutting board with olive or vegetable oil, but it is not recommended, as the oil can become rancid over time.
 It is better to use a food-grade mineral oil, like Emmet’s Elixir, which is an NSF Listed blend of mineral oil and other oils with anti-microbial properties.
 Seasoning your cutting board creates a protective seal on the wood, which helps to prevent the growth of bacteria.